InaSLew/Crystal-Mountain/README.md

-# The Impossible Game - Crystal Mountain
+# Crystal Mountain

-✏ This game was made between 13 - 17/09/2021 as a school project
+✏ This game was originally made between 13 - 17/09/2021 as a school project; later to be expanded into an endless runner.

 ✏ All the pixel art sprites and background image are made by me.